Standard 4 of the Care Certificate explores equality, diversity, inclusion and discrimination.

 Example 1: A community group organises activities in a village hall that does not have access that is suitable for individuals who are wheelchair users.

-Inadvertent Discrimination – The limitations of the facilities used by the community were probably overlooked by them.
+Inadvertent Discrimination – The limitations of the facilities used by the community were probably overlooked when they were organised.

 Example 2: In a hospital a volunteer gives smaller portions of food to women than men because they believe that men have bigger appetites

-Deliberate Discrimination – The volunteer is deliberately discriminating against women based on unfounded stereotypes.
+Deliberate Discrimination – The volunteer deliberately discriminates against women based on unfounded stereotypes.
 They are letting their own personal beliefs affect their work practices.

 Example 3: A care home has a policy that limits kitchen hours from 8am to 5pm.
 A new resident observes Ramadan, meaning they can eat only before sunrise and after sunset.
 As a result of the kitchen policy they are not able to eat proper meals for the month of Ramadan.

-Deliberate Discrimination – The care home are discriminating against the new resident by not accommodating for their religious beliefs.
-Furthermore, they are not promoting person-centred values.
+Deliberate Discrimination – The care home is discriminating against the new resident by not accommodating for their religious beliefs.
+Furthermore, they are not promoting person-centred values and this could be classed as institutional abuse.

 Example 4: A home care worker stays longer at the home of an individual than they should because they are fond of the individual which means that the next person has less time for their care and support.